edgarshurtado/Portfolio/blogpost.md

 },
 ```

+Notice that, same as with Babel, we use an option to get the result css compressed.
+The destination → source fashion is kept in `gulp-contrib-sass` as well.
+However `grunt-postcss` only needs the *src* because it modifies the **css file** itself

 I allways tend to reduce the number of request my pages need.
 That's why I use a `main.scss` file where I import all the app scss files. this way I have all my styles in a single file.

 ```scss
 @import '_resources.scss';